Selected for TL;DR's Hope Anthology

 “For you, mister.”
 Her tiny voice grows even more insistent.

-I look up to see the little ballerina holding a clover out for me to take.
+I look up to see the tiny ballerina holding out a clover.
 It looks like it has five leaves on it, but that can’t be.
 Not even the St. Patrick’s decorations Miriam used to hang on the ballet school’s windows had five-leafed clovers.
 And a real one?
 It has to be my failing vision.

 I squint and lean in to study it.

-Ah, this little girl is clever.
-It’s three clovers twisted together, a leaf from one likely plucked.
+Ah, this little girl’s inventive.
+It’s two clovers twisted together, a leaf likely picked from one.

-I push my duffle further under the seat with my foot as I shift my gaze in Silvia’s direction.
+I push my duffle further under the seat with my foot as I shift my gaze in Sylvia’s direction.
 “Are you giving this to me?”

 She flashes a bright, dimpled grin.
 “Yup!”

-“Well, you can’t do that, ma dear.”
+“Well, you can’t do that, my dear.”
 I point.
 “It has five leaves.
 It’ll bring you lots and lots of luck.”